How Ubisoft came up with its Starlink: Battle for Atlas toy-game hybrid

-Ubisoft is really late to the party for the “toys-to-life,” or toy-game hybrid, market with Starlink: Battle for Atlas.
+Ubisoft is really late to the party for the “toys-to-life,” market with Starlink: Battle for Atlas.
 And that could be a good thing.

 Activision and Toys for Bob pioneered the market with Skylanders: Spyro’s Adventure in 2011.
 By 2014, the toy-game hybrid had generated more than $2 billion in revenues from the sales of video games and more than 175 million action figures.

 But almost as fast, the market fell apart.
-Disney and Warner Bros. dove into the market, and then exited.
+Disney and Warner Bros. dove in, and they then exited.
 In 2017, Activision put Skylanders on hiatus.
 About the same time, a small team at Ubisoft started toying with their own way of fusing toys with a video game.
-Their project got more and more popular at Ubisoft Toronto, and even Nintendo decided to support it by allowing Ubisoft to use Nintendo’s Starfox character in the game.
+Their project got more popular at Ubisoft Toronto, and even Nintendo decided to support it by permitting Ubisoft to use Nintendo’s Starfox character in the game.

 Against all odds, as others exited the market, Ubisoft Toronto built Starlink: Battle for Atlas, which has seven worlds and a bunch of toys.
 You pick your pilot, attach the toys, starship, and weapons to the controller, and then you’re ready for take-off.
 You have the freedom to do anything, attach any character, and play on any of the seven crafted planets in the game.